Type of Hong Kong companies

 Types of Hong Kong Companies

-• Limited Liability Company: Out of all the business entities mentioned above, the Hong Kong Limited Liability Company is the most common business in Hong Kong since it provides protection of the personal assets from the liabilities and the risks of the business and is a separate legal entity.
+- Limited Liability Company: Out of all the business entities mentioned above, the Hong Kong Limited Liability Company is the most common business in Hong Kong since it provides protection of the personal assets from the liabilities and the risks of the business, and is a separate legal entity.

-• Partnership: The business structure permits about two or more people to share the ownership of a single HK Limited company, enabling them to share the responsibility and even increase the ability to raise funds needed by the business.
+- Partnership: The business structure permits two or more people to share the ownership of a single HK Limited company, enabling them to share the responsibility and even increase the ability to raise funds needed by the business.
 But in this, the partners are individually and jointly liable for the deeds of the other partners.

-• Foreign Company Office: Any foreign company that wants to have a Hong Kong office can register a representative office, a subsidiary, or a branch office here.
+- Foreign Company Office: Any foreign company that wants to have a Hong Kong office can register a representative office, a subsidiary, or a branch office here.

 Here you will learn all about the various types of business entities with a comparative overview so that you can choose the desired type of Hong Kong company structure according to your needs.